Published April 9, 2026 · Updated April 10, 2026 · 12 min read

-That unusual entrance has triggered five big questions across the AI video world.
+That unusual entrance triggered five big questions across the AI video world.
 What exactly is HappyHorse-1.0?
 Who made it?
 Is it really open source?
 Why did it become popular so quickly?
 And how does it compare with major competitors such as Seedance, Kling, and PixVerse?
-As of April 9, 2026, the answers are exciting, but they are not all equally settled.
-Some are supported by independent evidence, while others still live in the foggy meadow of claims, hints, and half-confirmed reporting (Artificial Analysis, 2026a, 2026b; happyhorseai, n.d.; Osawa, 2026).
+As of April 10, 2026, most of those answers are now on record.
+The authorship question has been publicly resolved — HappyHorse-1.0 is Alibaba's Taotian Group, built by its Future Life Lab — while the open-source release and the commercial product stack around it are still catching up to the model's benchmark results (Bloomberg, 2026; Osawa, 2026; Sherwood News, 2026).

 What is HappyHorse-1.0?

-The most defensible answer is that HappyHorse-1.0 is an AI video generation model that has already performed exceptionally well in blind human-preference evaluations.
-On the Artificial Analysis leaderboards, it leads both the text-to-video leaderboard without audio and the image-to-video leaderboard without audio.
+HappyHorse-1.0 is a next-generation AI video generation model that has already performed exceptionally well in blind human-preference evaluations.
+On the Artificial Analysis leaderboards, it leads both the text-to-video leaderboard and the image-to-video leaderboard.
 Artificial Analysis explains that these rankings are based on Elo scores derived from blind user votes, meaning users compare two model outputs without knowing which model made which video (Artificial Analysis, 2026a, 2026b).

 That matters because AI video can be a carnival of carefully selected demos.
 A model may look brilliant in one hand-picked example and stumble badly in everyday use.
 Blind comparison is not perfect, but it is much harder to game than a self-reported benchmark.
 In that environment, HappyHorse-1.0 is not merely visible.
 It is winning.
-As of April 9, 2026, Artificial Analysis lists HappyHorse-1.0 at the top of text-to-video without audio with an Elo of 1388, and at the top of image-to-video without audio with an Elo of 1413 (Artificial Analysis, 2026a, 2026b).
+As of April 10, 2026, Artificial Analysis lists HappyHorse-1.0 at the top of text-to-video with an Elo around 1,388, and at the top of image-to-video with an Elo around 1,413 — the only model holding #1 on both tracks simultaneously (Artificial Analysis, 2026a, 2026b).

 Who made HappyHorse-1.0?

-At launch, HappyHorse-1.0 was treated publicly as a model with unclear authorship.
-Reports and commentary around its sudden rise consistently described it as anonymous or pseudonymous, and that ambiguity became part of the model’s mystique almost immediately.
-The strongest public reporting available on April 9, 2026, comes from The Information, which states that Alibaba anonymously launched a new AI video model called HappyHorse-1.0 (Osawa, 2026).
+For about a week, the authorship of HappyHorse-1.0 was treated publicly as a mystery.
+Reports and commentary around its sudden rise consistently described it as anonymous or pseudonymous, and that ambiguity became part of the model's mystique almost immediately.

 Is HappyHorse-1.0 really open source?